OathWall

 Google

 Google Sign-In uses OAuth 2.0.
-You'll create credentials in the Google Cloud Console and get a Client ID and a Client Secret.
+You'll create credentials in the Google Cloud Console and end up with a Client ID and a Client Secret.

 Required fields